pratikshitvas/driving_test_member/README.md

 # driving_test_member
-# this is prediction model which gives out the result if the person is a member of the group or not.
+# this is prediction model which gives out the result if the person is a member of the group of the cycle company or not.